d093w1z/polybar-now-playing/README.md

 update_delay = 0.3

 # (list) : list of chars containing previous, play, pause, next glyphs
-# for media controls in respective order
+# for media controls in respective order.
+# example:
 control_chars = ['','','','']

 # (dict) : dict of char icons to display as prefix.